-Connect to the port by double clicking on the port that matches the COM port on the service PC being used for the genset connection (COM1, COM2, etc.).
+Connect to the port by double clicking on the port that matches the COM port on the service PC being used for the genset connection (COM1, COM2, etc.) or the Site Setup.
 The available COM ports are displayed in the Device Explorer directory (left pane).